Title: Second oldest person buried at Mount Moriah

 Plot Location: Section 102

-The farmland between Atlanta and Macon would have been worked by sharecroppers that labored in cotton and cornfields, but today would include peaches, pecans, and vegetables.
+The farmland between Atlanta and Macon would have been worked by sharecroppers in Nezzie’s day that labored in fields of cotton and corn, but today would include peaches, pecans, and vegetables.
 Nezzie was one of 11 “biological farm hands,” children of John and Adline Woodward.
 Her mother was one of eight children, her father was one of six, and all were most likely struggling under the system of sharecropping.

 From the day Nezzie came to the city she attended Ebenezer Baptist Church where she sang for years in the choir and enjoyed day-tripping with the church’s Senior Club.
 Charlie said she never stopped singing.
 She never drank, smoked, or cursed, and her secret of a long life was simple: “Have faith in God and try to do the right thing.”